acampove/rx_run3/README.md

 ```

 Can be used to print statistics, mean, rms and weighted sum of entries for each distribution.
+The statistics, reffer to the data **only inside** the plotting range.

 ## 2D plots